The Simple Rating System (SRS)

 And the goal is to do this without introducing any extra steps or layers of complexity that requires special knowledge of the history of collegiate and international swimming, or access to proprietary calculations and formulas.

-In evaluating athletic performance and the relative strength of teams, SRS also removes the distortions that inevitably arise when metrics are tied to a single outlier - like an NCAA record.
+In evaluating athletic performance and the relative strength of teams, SRS also removes the distortions that inevitably arise when metrics are tied to a single outlier - like a Division I NCAA record set by Katie Ledecky or Leon Marchand.

 How Does SRS Work?